nukdokplex/nukdokplex-cogs/README.md

 The cog uses [RiotWatcher](https://github.com/pseudonym117/Riot-Watcher) by [pseudonym117](https://github.com/pseudonym117) - a thin wrapper on top of the [Riot Games API for League of Legends](https://developer.riotgames.com/).

-## licenseinfo_remover

-Very-very-VERY bad plugin.
-What it means is that it does a very bad and wrong thing: it removes Red's built-in ``licenseinfo`` command.
-You are very bad person if you use it.
-Don't use that!

-### Commands

-There's no commands for this cog.
-It starts working as it was loaded.

 ## nicknameforcer

 Another bad cog that is not working quite right at the moment.
 It will be fixed in time.
 Simply forces nickname for user by command.